valdivj/Orin_Depth/README.md

  darknet_zed.py

-fromm this repo  into the folder
+from this repo  into the folder

 **********************************************************